Who Owns Artificial Intelligence

 Moreover, universities and research institutions often collaborate with industry partners, government entities, and other organizations to bring their AI innovations from the lab to real-world applications.
 This collaboration enables knowledge transfer, fosters interdisciplinary research, and ensures that AI developments are grounded in real-world challenges and requirements.

-See also Who Is The Father Of Artificial Intelligence
+See also Why Is Artificial Intelligence Good

 Open Source Initiatives